 Financial Report Semantics and Dynamics Theory

 We are in the process of updating this document.
-The working draft is available here, feedback is welcome.
+Feedback is welcome.

 This page is home of the Financial Report Semantics and Dynamics Theory.
 This theory is an expository paper which explains the semantics and dynamics of a financial report; the mechanical aspects of a financial report.
 The theory is a resource for software vendors, accountants, internal auditors, external auditors, regulators, financial analysts, and other business professionals working with semantic, structured, model based digital financial reports which leverage the XBRL medium.